shloksri/presentation/README.md

 		-	Navigate the form using keyboard and mouse to show their difference.
 		-	Screen reader will be turned on, showing its behavior on different types of fields

-	2. We will be able to hear the respective field names like name, email, etc. This will demonstrate the importance of semantic tags.
+	2. We will be able to hear the respective field names like name, email, etc, thus demonstrating importance of semantic tags.

 	3. After this, I will navigate through the Form A to show the correct implementation.